Tilings of the Sphere by Congruent Quadrilaterals or Triangles

-We note that the angles in Figure \ref{3angleC} satisfy $\alpha=\beta+\gamma$.
+We note that the angles in Figure \ref{3angleC} satisfy $\alpha+\beta=\gamma$ as in the third and fourth of Figure \ref{flip4}.
 Therefore two triangles in the first of Figure \ref{3angleI} form a rectangle.
 This happens to $T_4,T_{15}$ in the first of Figure \ref{3angleC}, and $T_8,T_9$ in the first of Figure \ref{3angleC}, and $T_2,T_7$ in the second of Figure \ref{3angleC}.
-Due to the rectangle, we may apply the rectangular flip in the first of Figure \ref{3angleI} and still get a tiling.
-The flip changes two $\alpha\beta^3\gamma$ around the rectangles to $\alpha^2\beta^2$.
-After the change, the tilings have $\text{AVC}=\{\alpha^2\beta^2,\alpha\beta\gamma^l\}$, and is therefore the flip modified tiling in Figure \ref{3angleD}.
-We conclude the first of Figure \ref{3angleC} is obtained by applying the rectangle flip twice to the tiling in Figure \ref{3angleD}, and the second of Figure \ref{3angleC} is obtained by applying the rectangle flip once.
+Due to the rectangle, we may apply the flip in the second of Figure \ref{flip5} and still get a tiling.
+The flip changes two $\alpha\beta^3\gamma$ around the rectangles to $\beta^2\gamma^2$.
+After the change, the tilings have $\text{AVC}=\{\beta^2\gamma^2,\alpha^k\beta\gamma\}$, and is therefore the flip modification $FE_{\triangle}1$.
+Therefore the tilings in Figure \ref{3angleC} are $F'E_{\triangle}1$ obtained by applying the flip in the fourth of Figure \ref{flip4} to $FE_{\triangle}1$.

-\subsubsection{Geometry of triangle}
+{\em Geometry of Triangle}

 The angles in the earth map tiling satisfy